 The loss of DNMT3A in blood stem cells seems to push them into a state of persistent self-renewal.
 As those DNMT3A-deficient stem cells go on dividing, they outcompete other normal cells and gradually start to accumulate.
 A mutation in DNMT3A isn’t an instant recipe for leukemia.
 Blood stem cells can persist in the body for many years, decades even.
 Researchers suspect that DNMT3A mutations produce a kind of “pre-leukemic state,” upping the odds for the future development of the disease.

 Mutations in DNMT3A often may arise early in the path to leukemia, only progressing to full-blown disease when additional hits come into play.
 For those with AML who go into remission, the lingering presence of these mutations may up the odds for a relapse.

 Existing drugs, namely decitabine and 5-azacytidine, are DNA methyltransferase inhibitors, which appear to influence the DNMT3A protein and related enzymes.
 But those drugs were developed before the discovery of DNMT3A and no one knows exactly how they work.
 Clinical trials of these epigenetic drugs are currently underway for the treatment of AML and other cancers.
 Goodell says her group is also working on studies in laboratory mice with leukemia, with the goal to explore the drugs’ effects without all the complexity found in human cancers.

 The hope is that new and improved DNA methyltransferase inhibitors will be found.
 DNMT3A can be mutated in different ways, but most of the time it seems to happen in one particular spot.
 That consistency might be useful in the search for drugs designed to specifically target the aberrant enzymes and restore the epigenetic program.

-“We want to understand better who will respond and to think about which drugs can be modified or how to make new drugs to treat patients with [these] specific mutations,” Goodell said.
+“We want to understand better who will respond and to think about which drugs can be modified or how to make new drugs to treat patients with [these] specific mutations,” Goodell says.